Appliances and fixtures

 • installing waterless composting toilets where no mains sewer connection is available.

-Many older cisterns use far more water than necessary – typically 12 litres is used.
-To reduce the amount of water used, replace the inefficient cistern with a modern dual-flush one.
+Many older cisterns use far more water than necessary – up to 12 litres is not uncommon.
+To reduce the amount of water used, replace the inefficient cistern with a modern dual-flush one that uses 6 / 3 litres or 4.5 / 3 litres.
 (A new pan may be needed where a dual flush cistern cannot be fitted to the existing one.)

 If fitting a new pan/cistern is impractical, options you can use to reduce water usage include: